supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-06-loyalty-revolution.md

 **Tim**: "And Tyler, looking ahead to next season, what are you most excited to test or improve?"

-**Tyler**: "Tim, from your perspective watching this project from both the vendor and mentor side, what's the biggest lesson for the industry?"

-**John**: "Finally, Tyler, if operators could implement just one element of what you've built, what would have the biggest impact on their business?"

 **Themes we explored today:**

 1. How authentic relationships drive innovation in our industry